 The next stop of the tour is at Shashemene town to visit the Jamaican Rastafarian Community at their church.

-Rastafarians believe our last Emperor (Emperor Haile Sillassie I) whose name before he assumed power is RAS TEFERI as their God or the Black Messiah.
-Then, drive 25 farther south to Awassa (Hawassa).
+Rastafarians regard that Emperor (Emperor Haile Sillassie I) as their God or the Black Messiah.
+Emperor Haile Sillassie I's name before he assumed power was RAS TEFERI.
+Rastafarians get their name from ‘Ras Teferi’.
+Then, leave for Awassa.
+Drive 25 farther south to Awassa (Hawassa).

 You will enjoy one of the best sunset of your time touring Ethiopia at Awassa, if the weather is good.
 Awassa is one of the biggest cities of Ethiopia and the regional capital of Ethiopia.
 O/N – Haile Resort Hotel

 Day 2 – Awassa – Shashemene – Abiyatta Shalla Lakes National Park– Addis Ababa